Emil Audero: Sampdoria

 On 17 July 2018, Audero signed for Serie A club Sampdoria on loan until 30 June 2019 with an option to buy.
 On 26 February 2019, Sampdoria signed Audero on a permanent transfer in a deal worth €20 million.
+During his five-year stay at Sampdoria, Audero made 169 appearances in all competitions.

+Loan to Inter Milan

+On 10 August 2023, following Sampdoria's relegation to Serie B at the end of the previous season, Serie A club Inter Milan announced the signing of Audero on a season-long loan with a future option to make the move permanent.
+On 29 November 2023, Audero made his debut for Inter Milan in the 2023–24 UEFA Champions League group stage against Benfica which ended in a 3–3 draw.

+Inter Milan then went on to win the scudetto this season, with Audero capping four appearances in the league.

+Como

+On 30 July 2024, newly promoted Serie A club Como announced the signing of Audero on a four-year contract.

+Loan to Palermo

+On 3 February 2025, Audero joined Serie B club Palermo on a loan until the end of the 2024–25 season.

+Loan to Cremonese

+On 27 July 2025, Audero joined the recently promoted Serie A club US Cremonese on loan, with option to buy.
+Audero made his professional debut with US Cremonese in Coppa Italia and booked a clean sheet during the 90 minutes, but lost 4-5 on Penalties Shoot-out, against his former team, Palermo.

+Audero made his league debut in the 2025–26 season with an outstanding 2-1 win against AC Milan at San Siro.
+He made four saves to secure the team's victory.

 International career

-As he was born in Indonesia to an Indonesian father and an Italian mother, Audero remains eligible to play for both the Italy and Indonesia senior national teams.
+As he was born in Indonesia to an Indonesian father and an Italian mother, Audero was eligible to play for both the Italy and Indonesia senior national teams.

-Since 2012, he has represented Italy at all youth levels from the under-15 to under-21 levels.
-With the Italy U17 team he took part at the 2013 UEFA European Under-17 Championship.
+Audero represented Italy at all youth levels, from the under-15 to the under-21.
+With the Italy U17 team, he took part in the 2013 UEFA European Under-17 Championship.
 He was left out of the Italy under-20 squad for the 2017 FIFA U-20 World Cup in South Korea as Juventus wanted him to remain eligible to play for the club.
 On 4 September 2017, he made his debut with the Italy U21 team under Luigi Di Biagio in a 4–1 friendly victory against Slovenia in Cittadella.

+In February 2025, it was announced that Audero had decided to represent Indonesia at international level.
+On 9 March, Audero was called up for the first time to the Indonesia national football team for 2026 FIFA World Cup qualifying matches against Australia and Bahrain.
+On 5 June 2025, he made his debut with Indonesia, keeping a clean sheet in a 1–0 win against China.